PayBreak/retailer-integration-guide/_includes/v4/customer-intelligence.md

 ### Advice

-The advice is in the format of a traffic lighting system.
+The advice is in the format of a traffic light system.

 A response of `green` indicates that the applicant is of good credit worthiness, and with the information provided, nothing has been flagged in our decision checks.